Yekaterinburg Sverdlovsk Oblast, Russia Travel Guide

 The dominant ride-sharing and taxi-hailing app.
 Install and set up your account before arrival.

-Indispensable for translation of text, speech, and images.
+Indispensable for converting language of text, speech, and images.
 Download offline Russian language packs.

 Widely used in Russia for messaging and communication.